WebberZone/better-search/readme.txt

 4. Goto **Settings > Better Search** to configure

-5. Goto **Appearance > Widgets** to add the Popular Searches sidebar widgets to your theme

-6. Optionally visit the **Custom Styles** tab to add any custom CSS styles.
-These are added to `wp_head` on the pages where the posts are displayed

 == Frequently Asked Questions ==

 If your question isn't listed there, please create a new post in the [WordPress.org support forum](https://wordpress.org/support/plugin/better-search).
 I monitor the forums regularly.
 If you're looking for more advanced _paid_ support, please see [details here](https://webberzone.com/support/).